eduvpn/documentation/CLIENT_CERT_AUTH.md

 # Client Certificate Authentication

+**NOTE**: only supported in vpn-user-portal >= 2.3.4

 It is rather easy to enable X.509 client certificate authentication for the portal.
 No need for complicated user authentication scenarios if you client devices already have access to an organization issued client certificate.

-**NOTE**: this misuses `ShibAuthentication` at the moment, this is not a final solution.
-We need a special one with e.g. `REMOTE_USER` only.

-**NOTE**: with client certificate authentication, Logout is not possible so we should hide the Logout button in the portal as to not confuse the user.

 ## Web Server

-**NOTE**: configuring client certificate authentication is **separate** from the server certificate you MUST configure on your VPN server!
+**NOTE**: configuring client certificate authentication is separate from the server certificate you configure for your web server!

 In `/etc/httpd/conf.d/vpn.example.conf` inside the `<VirtualHost *:443>`
 section you can add the following lines:

-    SSLVerifyClient require
+    SSLVerifyClient optional
     SSLVerifyDepth 1
     SSLCACertificateFile /etc/pki/tls/certs/ca.crt   # CentOS/RHEL/Fedora
     #SSLCACertificateFile /etc/ssl/certs/ca.crt      # Debian/Ubuntu